 A prescription identification number

 While the bottle provides essential information and instructions, you will get the most detailed info about the drug from the pharmacy sheet that comes with the prescription.
 A pharmacy information sheet will include:

-- Uses.
-As the name suggests, this section highlights the reasons why someone may need to take the medication prescribed.
+Uses.
+As the name suggests, this section highlights why someone may need to take the prescribed medication.

 Understand the Warnings and Dosage Rules

-Medication labels have a lot of information, making it hard for users to fully comprehend the risks and benefits of the medication they take.
-Use this guide to learn how to read a medication label so you can be confident in the prescriptions you are taking.
+Medication labels have a lot of information, making it hard for users to comprehend the medication's risks and benefits fully.
+Use this guide to learn how to read a medication label to be confident in the prescriptions you are taking.

 It is recommended that you get your prescription drugs from the same pharmacy as they will record other medications you are taking.
 If you get a new medication, be sure you understand how to take the medication.
 Often, the pharmacist can review this with you when you pick up a new prescription for the first time.

 Keep a list of the prescriptions you are currently taking and keep it with you.
 Many smartphones can store this vital health information.
 There are also health apps available that can do the same thing.
 You can also include your doctors' names and contact information and the health issues for which you are being treated.
 You can also keep a printed version in your wallet or purse.